 Home Business Coverage

 If your homeowners’ insurance will not extend coverage for your home business, you can look into a commercial policy to cover that risk.
 This can also depend on both your insurance provider, as well as the type of business.
-Every insurance carrier will have their own specific guidelines, but it is typically easier to find insurance for home businesses if there is not frequent foot traffic involved.
+Every insurance carrier will have its own specific guidelines, but it is typically easier to find insurance for home businesses if there is not frequent foot traffic involved.

 Insuring Your Home With Different Types of Home Insurance Coverage